nolanlawson/css-talk-2022/markdown.md

 > "We stole the Bloom filter from [WebKit].
 The idea is to optimize cases where the page author writes a descendant combinator and the thing to the [right-hand side] matches a lot, e.g. `.foo div`."

 .muted.right[– Boris Zbarsky (Mozilla), via [Servo meeting notes](https://github.com/servo/servo/wiki/Css-selector-matching-meeting-2013-07-19) (2013)]

+???

+Enter the Bloom filter.
+WebKit came up with the optimization first, and now it exists in all browsers.

 ---